agayevhuseyn/whack-a-mole/README.md

 # whack-a-mole
 a game made in one day

-CODING & GAME LEAD: Hüseyn Ağa (Vankae)
+CODING & GAME LEAD: Hüseyn Ağa
 ART: Elcan Zahid